PhyoPyae94/store/README.md

 # store
-making a simple online shopping website with PHP
+making a simple book store website with PHP